Skip to content

 Table of Contents

-If you operate a business that involves a booking service, it can be very frustrating when customers cancel their bookings.
+If you operate a business with a booking service, it can be very frustrating when customers cancel their bookings.
 This is because last-minute cancellations can cost your business time and money, especially if you invest significant resources into preparing services for your clients.
-When this happens, cancellation fees are a legal means for you to ensure that you do not experience losses from customers backing out of agreements early.
-This article will outline when and how you can charge a contract cancellation fee.
+When this happens, cancellation fees are a legal means to ensure you do not experience losses from customers backing out of agreements early.
+This article will outline when and how to charge a contract cancellation fee.

 What is a Contract Cancellation Fee?